kslg/elite-rides/README.md

 ## Injecting Stripe

-In the base template, I'll add Stripe js script in the corejs block, eventhough I only technically need it on the checkout page.
+In the base template, I added Stripe's js script in the corejs block, eventhough I only technically need it on the checkout page.
 Stripe recommends putting it in the base template so it'll be available on every page of the site which allows some of their more `advanced fraud detection features` to work.
 <br>